Configure VTP Server and Client in Switch

 VTP (VLAN Tagging Protocol) is a Cisco proprietary VLAN management protocol.
 It allows you to manage VLAN dynamically.
 It works in three modes: Server, Transparent, and Client.

-Based on the VTP mode you configure on a switch, it is called a VTP Server switch, VTP transparent switch, and VTP client switch.
+Based on the VTP mode you configure on a switch, it is called a VTP server switch, a VTP transparent switch, or a VTP client switch.
 For example, if you configure VTP Server mode on a switch, the switch is called a VTP server.
 Or if you configure VTP Client mode on a switch, the switch is called a VTP client switch.

 You can add and remove VLANs on VTP server switches.
 The VTP server switches automatically propagate the VLAN information to all other switches.
 VTP client switches receive VLAN information from VTP servers.
 VTP transparent switches only pass VLAN information from VTP servers to VTP clients.
 They do not incorporate the VLAN information they pass through.